FedericoPozzoli/bahamas/paper/paper.md

 # Performance

 Below, we present a comparison of posterior probability reconstruction between HMC and nessai, both implemented in `bahamas`.
 In this example, we reconstruct the Galactic foreground spectrum and modulation alongside LISA instrumental noise.
 The computational cost between the two approaches may vary depending on simulation settings.
-For one year of data analyzed with two-week chunk durations, the speed-up achieved is approximately a factor of 10.
+For a stationary model (7 dimensional parameter space) the sample rate for hmc (nested sampling) inference is X coreseconds/sample (Y) over a 6 months long dataset, equivalent to Z and K datapoints for the Whittle and Gamma likelihood, respectively.
+For a cyclostationary model (N dimensional parameter space) the sample rate is P and Q

 ![Posterior probability reconstruction of the spectrum and modulation for the Galactic foreground and LISA noise, as obtained using HMC and nested sampling.](joss_corner.png)